dsagman/picat/readme.md

 The `=` operator performs one function that looks like two.
 It can assign a variable to an expression for it's first use and it can check the equality of a variable and an expression on subsequent uses.
 But these are both the same operation: unification.

 Unification is central to logic programming, but it also underlies type inference, type checking and pattern matching in functional programming languages such as Haskell and OCaml.
-However, unless you have tried to build a type inference engine, you are unlikey to have heard the term used in functional programming.
+However, unless you have tried to build a type inference engine, you are unlikely to have heard the term used in functional programming.

 Unification results either in success/true/yes or fail/false/no. The slash here indicates these are the synonyms.
 The evaluation results in success or failure, the logical value of the evaluation for each respectively is true/false and the Picat interpreter will output `yes` or `no` to indicate this.

 Key point: a successful unification results in an unbound variable being bound.
 Let's look at some examples.

-**VERY IMPORTANT:** The explict and central use of unification is the main difference between Prolog and almost all other programming languages.
+**VERY IMPORTANT:** The explicit and central use of unification is the main difference between Prolog and almost all other programming languages.

 Picat makes it easier for people coming from non-logic programming backgrounds by including functions (see below), `foreach` loops and list comprehensions.